hiikate/Deep-Learning/README.md

 # Deep-Learning
-Here are the notebooks from my fast.ai Deep Learning course
+Here are the notebooks and apps I created from the fast.ai Deep Learning course
+- Image Classifier